lockss/lockss-rtd-portal/docs/plugin/introduction/concepts.rst

 A plugin can define optional elements that are applied by the embedded ServeContent Web replay engine:

-*  **Link rewriter**: code used by the built-in ServeContent replay engine that changes intra-site links or other URLs to point back to the ServeContent host.
+*  :ref:`Link Rewriter`: code used by the built-in ServeContent replay engine that changes intra-site links or other URLs to point back to the ServeContent host.
 Link rewriters are built in for most standard media types that contain links (html, css, javascript, etc.); plugins may supply link rewriters for additional media types or extend the built in rewriters to handle additional constructs.

-*  **Rewrite HTML meta tags**: pattern that determines which HTML meta tags have values that should be rewritten during web replay.
+*  :ref:`Rewrite HTML Meta URLs`: pattern that determines which HTML meta tags have values that should be rewritten during web replay.
 Some tags (e.g., citation URLs) should not be rewritten to point back to the ServeContent host.

 The :doc:`../web-replay/index` chapter covers these plugin aspects.